Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Account name- this is the name of the object of economic assets, the source of their formation or the economic process, information about which is reflected in the account.

-Recording on the accounts begins with an indication of the initial (incoming) balance of economic assets or their sources.
-Then the accounts reflect the amount of transactions that cause changes in the initial balances.
-The value of business transactions that increase the account balance is recorded on the side of the account on which the opening balance is located.
-Entries that reduce the account are on the side opposite the opening balance.
+Recording in accounts begins with indicating the initial (opening) balance of business assets or their sources.
+The accounts then reflect the transaction amounts that cause changes in opening balances.
+The value of business transactions that increase the account balance is recorded on the side of the account on which the initial balance is located.
+Entries that decrease the account are on the side opposite the opening balance.

-At the end of the reporting period, both the total amount of the increase in the account for the reporting period is determined (all entries reflected on the corresponding side of the account are summed up) and the total amount of decrease in the account for the reporting period (all entries reflected on the corresponding side of the account are summed up).
-This amount of transactions on each side of the account is called turnover.
+At the end of the reporting period, both the total amount of the increase in the account for the reporting period is determined (all entries reflected on the corresponding side of the account are summed up) and the total amount of the account decrease for the reporting period (all entries reflected on the corresponding side of the account are summed up).
+This amount of transactions on each side of the account is called turnover

-Depending on the name of the side of the account for which transactions are summarized, they distinguish debit turnover(or debit turnover) and credit turnover(loan turnover).
+Depending on the name of the side of the account for which transactions are summarized, they are distinguished debit turnover(or debit turnover) and credit turnover(loan turnover).
 When calculating turnover, the value of the opening account balance is not included.
-All entries that increase the account balance are recorded on the opening balance side, all entries that decrease the account balance are- on the opposite side without any arithmetic signs.
+All entries that increase the account balance are recorded on the side opening balance, all entries that reduce the account balance,- on the opposite side without any arithmetic signs.

-Active and passive accounts, order of entries and determination of the closing balance in active and passive accounts.
+Active and passive accounts, the order of entries and determination of the final balance in active and passive accounts.

 REMEMBER!

-In accordance with the division of the balance sheet into assets and liabilities, there are active and passive accounting accounts, as well as active-passive
+In accordance with the division of the balance sheet into assets and liabilities, active and passive accounting accounts are distinguished, as well as active-passive

-Active Accounts- these are accounts designed to record the status and movement of economically homogeneous types of economic assets by composition (assets).
-"Fixed Assets", "Intangible Assets", "Materials", "Cash Desk", "Settlement Account" and other accounts opened to account for economic assets by composition.
+Active accounts- these are accounts designed to record the state and movement of economically homogeneous types of economic assets in composition (assets).
+“Fixed assets”, “Intangible assets”, “Materials”, “Cash”, “Current account” and other accounts opened to account for business assets by composition.

-In an active account, the balance is always written to the debit of the account.
-All entries that increase the balance of the account are written to the debit of the account, and decreasing - to the credit. ending balance for the active account is calculated by the formula:
+In an active account, the balance is always recorded as a debit account.
+All entries that increase the account balance are recorded as a debit to the account, and those that decrease the account balance are recorded as a credit.
+The ending balance of the active account is calculated using the formula:

-Ending balance (always debit) = Opening balance + Debit turnover - Credit turnover.
+Final balance (always debit) = Initial balance + Debit turnover - Credit turnover.

 Active account scheme